-An analysis of U.S. and World soybean supply-demand factors and 2015-2016 price prospects following the USDA’s March 10th Crop Production and World Agricultural Supply Demand Estimates (WASDE) reports either is available on the KSU AgManager website (http://www.agmanager.info/default.asp).
+An analysis of U.S. and World corn supply-demand factors and 2015/16 price prospects in mid-late May 2015, following the USDA’s May 12th USDA Crop Production and World Agricultural Supply Demand Estimates (WASDE) report, will be available on the KSU AgManager website (http://www.agmanager.info/default.asp).

-Following is a summary of the article on Soybean Market Outlook – with the full article and accompanying analysis available on the KSU AgManager website at the following web address http://www.agmanager.info/marketing/outlook/newletters/Soybeans.asp
+Following is a summary of the article on “Corn Market Outlook in May 2015″ with the full article and accompanying analysis will soon be available on the KSU AgManager website at the following web address: http://www.agmanager.info/marketing/outlook/newletters/archives/GRAIN-OUTLOOK_05-18-15_Corn.pdf

-Alternative KSU forecasts for “next crop” MY 2015/16 are as follows:
+Projected supply-demand and price scenarios by KSU for “new crop” MY 2015/16 are as follows:

 a) “2015 “Normal Crop” 13.262 bb Production” Scenario (55% prob.): 89.199 ma planted, 81.715 ma harvested, KSU long term trend yield of 162.25 bu/ac, 2015 U.S. corn production of 13.262 bb, total supplies of 15.138 bb, total use of 13.730 bb, ending stocks of 1.408 bb, 10.25% S/U, & $4.25 /bu U.S. corn MYA prices;